tully-t/Xeno/GTK/README.md

 # Xeno-gtk

 Xeno-gtk is a dark, colorful GTK3 theme designed to complement the Xeno KDE theme.
-Xeno-gtk does not officially support GTK4 or desktop environments other than KDE.
-This could change in the future.
+Xeno-gtk does not currently support GTK4 or desktop environments other than KDE.

 ![screenshot of Xeno-gtk theme](screenshots/image-1.png)